Stefuu/mongo-connection/README.md

 // custom code that will run after the event triggers let events = {
   disconnected: function(){
+    //some code
   },
   connecting: function(){
+    //some code
   },
   open: function(){
+    //some code
   },
   error: function(){
+    //some code
   },
   reconnected: function(){
+    //some code
   },
   close: function(){
+    //some code
   }
 }